LORDMOSTER/Animaze-Watch/README.md

 - Custom-built webpage without templates
 - Redirection links to anime content
 - Simple and clean design
+- A Contact form has been inserted and connected my MySQL Lite using Python Flask
 ## Technologies Used
 - HTML5